GauravSahu2/high-assurance-api/README.md

 * Use **immutable artifacts** for release binaries and container images.
 * Enforce **least privilege** for all test harnesses that mock IAM.
 * Maintain a dedicated **test-only** keyset for secrets scanning and rotate automatically.
-* Keep the **two-person rule** for any schema or infra change that can cause irreversible data action.
+* Enforce the **two-person rule** for any schema or infra change that can cause irreversible data action.
-* Store all artifacts and test results in an auditable, append-only store for compliance.
+* Store all artifacts and test results in an auditable, append-only store to comply with 21 CFR Part 11.

 ---